Betty Boop and Felix by Walker Brothers

 'Betty Boop and Felix', by the Walker Brothers.

 Greg Walker is an American cartoonist and gag writer.
-From 1973 on he has assisted his father, Mort Walker, on his signature newspaper gag comics 'Beetle Bailey' and 'Hi & Lois'.
-Since 1990 Greg Walker is official co-writer of 'Hi & Lois' and since 2003 official co-author of 'Beetle Bailey'.
-He also wrote episodes for the 'Bugs Bunny' newspaper comic and Guy and Brad Gilchrist's 'Rock Channel' (1984-1985).
-Greg Walker was co-writer and artist of 'Betty Boop and Felix' (1984-1988), co-created by his brothers Morgan and Neal Walker
+From 1973 on, he assisted his father Mort Walker on his signature newspaper gag comics 'Beetle Bailey' and 'Hi & Lois'.
+Since 1990, Greg Walker is officially co-writer of 'Hi & Lois' and since 2003 official co-author of 'Beetle Bailey' at the family business Comicana, Inc. He has also written episodes for the 'Bugs Bunny' newspaper comic and Guy and Brad Gilchrist's 'Rock Channel' (1984-1985).
+Greg Walker was additionally the inker of 'Betty Boop and Felix' (1984-1988), a comic strip co-created with his brothers Brian, Morgan and Neal Walker

 Early life and career